Applications are now open for young musicians wishing to audition for the 2021/22 IMO Youth Orchestra & Choir

 - Participants must organise and pay for their own travel and accommodation, and supervision is not provided for younger participants outside of the rehearsal hours.

-- There will be several travel and accommodation scholarships for blind and vision-impaired musicians/singers.
+- There are several travel and accommodation scholarships for blind and vision-impaired musicians/singers.

 - An audition fee of €12 will apply per applicant.

-To apply, please complete the online form at the link below and send us video auditions of yourself performing 2 contrasting pieces/songs on each instrument you wish to audition for.
+To audition, please complete the online form at the link below and send us video auditions of yourself performing 2 contrasting pieces/songs on each instrument you wish to audition for.